Fat Transfer in Washington DC

 1) What is fat transfer?

-A fat transfer also known as fat grafting or fat injections is when the fat cells from one part of your body are removed, filtered and then used in another part of the body to augment or improve it.
-Though more and more cosmetic surgeons have started using fat transfer, a surprisingly number of people still don't know this can be done.
+A fat transfer, also known as fat grafting or fat injections is the removal of the fat cells from one part of your body, filtered and then used in another part of the body to augment or improve it.
+Though more cosmetic surgeons use fat transfer, a surprisingly number of people still don’t know this can be done.

 2) Where areas of the body are fat transfers commonly performed?